RyanSquared/Astronomy/README.md

 ## Subprograms

-The simplest of subprograms should have a `main` function returned inside of a table; this enables Astronomy to pass the cqueues stack to the program.
-The program itself should never call `stack\loop!` or `stack:loop()` as this defeats the purpose of Astronomy.
+The simplest of subprograms should have a `main` function returned inside of a table; this enables Astronomy to pass the cqueues queue to the program.
+The program itself should never call `queue\loop!` or `queue:loop()` as this defeats the purpose of Astronomy.
 An example program is below.

 **MoonScript**